 It is always a challenge for non native speakers of any language to learn and assimilate into a new country but Italy has its own particular surprises reserved for struggling expats.

 Before moving to Italy permanently I thought I was quite savvy with my Italian.
 After all I had almost majored in Italian, lived in Bologna and did the usual Florentine study thing.
 Heck it would be a breeze.
 I’m Italo Australian for god’s sake, how hard could it be to become fluent?
 A few more months of should do it, right?

 Man, I was never so wrong about anything in my life.
 I soon discovered, Sicily isn’t like the rest of Italy, it is another planet.

-Sicilian’s don’t know how to handle foreigners trying to learn their language, they will pretend not to understand you, furrow their brows, pick your accent, painfully point out your terribly foreign sounding voice and try to charge you triple price.
+Sicilian’s don’t know how to handle foreigners trying to learn their language, they will pretend not to understand you, furrow their brows, pick your accent, painfully point out your terribly foreign sounding voice and try to charge you the triple price.

 A world away from my beloved ‘Firenze.’
-I remember one time in Florence while ordering an iced tea drink, I accidentally said I wanted a ‘pesce’ (fish) flavor instead of pesca (peach)!
+I remember one time in Florence while ordering an iced tea drink, I accidentally said I wanted a ‘pesce’ (fish) flavour instead of pesca (peach)!
 I got a strange look from the barista but the charming Florentine smiled and corrected my mistake in the nicest way.
 He said I shouldn’t lose heart and told me if it wasn’t for the mistake with the words he wouldn’t have picked me for a foreigner at all *gush*.

 Meanwhile in Sicily when I open my mouth it’s: